Different Habitat Types

 2. Grasslands

-Found on every continent except Antarctica, grasslands may be called pampas, savannahs, rangelands, prairies, or steppes and are categorized as tropical or temperate.
+Grasslands comprise 40% of Earth’s terrestrial surfaces and are found on every continent except Antarctica.
+They may be called pampas, savannahs, rangelands, prairies, or steppes and are categorized as tropical or temperate.
 Regardless of their name, grassy vegetation is the dominant flora found there.

 Rainfall usually varies from season to season; however, grasslands typically see between 20 to 35 inches of rain annually, which isn’t enough precipitation for promoting tree growth.